-Dr. Fausey will not be accepting new master's students for Fall 2017.
+Dr. Fausey is interested in accepting new doctoral students for Fall 2024.

 de Barbara, K., & Fausey, C.M.
 (2022).
 Ten lessons about infants' everyday experiences.
 Current Directions in Psychological Science, 31(1), 28-33. doi: 10.1177/09637214211059536

 Mendoza, J.K., & Fausey, C.M.
 (2022).
 Everyday parameters for episode-to-episode dynamics in the daily music of infancy.
 Cognitive Science, 46(8), e13178. doi: 10.111/cogs.13178

 Mendoza, J.K., & Fausey, C.M.
 (2021).
 Everday music in infancy.
 Developmental Science, 24(6), e13122. doi: 10.1111/desc.
 13122

 Fausey, C.M., Jayaraman, S., & Smith, L.B.
 (2016).
 From faces to hands: Changing visual input in the first two years.
 Cognition, 152, 101-107. doi: 10.1016/j.cognition.2016.03.005